Bogdan-Demianchuk/Test-task-DB-Best/README.txt

 * Add Java SDK 11 or above in Project Structure.
 * Put CSV file that describes the water pipeline system in a folder src\main\resources\ and rename it to pipeline.
-Or change path.to.pipeline.file in application.properties
-*If you want to use the URL path to file pipeline.
+Or change path.to.pipeline.file in application.properties (also, you can specify multiple paths separated by a comma) *If you want to use the URL path to file pipeline.
 Rearrange annotation @Primary from class LocalFileReaderService to UrlFileReaderService
 * Put CSV file with a set of points, between which you need to find the route in a folder src\main\resources\ and rename it to routes.
 Or change path.to.routes.file in src\main\resources\application.properties